cms-opendata-workshop/2023-01-03-india-whepp/index.md

   <li>Accessible restrooms are available.</li>
 </ul>
 <p>
-  Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the organizers in advance.
-If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.
+  We are dedicated to providing a positive and accessible learning environment for all.
+Please notify the instructors in advance of the workshop if you require any accommodations or if there is anything we can do to make this workshop more accessible to you.
 </p>
 {% else %}
   We are dedicated to providing a positive and accessible learning environment for all.